Explore our complete guide to the Hong Kong Sevens

 Principality Stadium, Cardiff

-Match day in Cardiff is like no other: a stadium in the heart of town, with rival supporters mingling together as they stroll from Cardiff Castle, or engage in a mutual shedding of brain cells inside the dozens of pubs.
+The Cardiff venue is truly one of the best rugby stadiums in the world on match day: a stadium in the heart of town, with rival supporters mingling together as they stroll from Cardiff Castle, or engage in a mutual shedding of brain cells inside the dozens of pubs.
 The stadium, also known as the Millennium Stadium, really comes into its own when the weather is playing up.
 When rain closes the roof, and the Welsh start singing, there’s really no place like it.

 Newlands, Cape Town